BlockchainInstituteChi/weteachblockchain.org/README.md

 # Blockchain Institute

-This is the staging repo for static site generation via Jekyll.
-This repo compiles to the site at https://staging.weteachblockchain.org/ and the progress can be observed from the 'Environments' tab on the Github repo.
+This repo compiles to the site at https://weteachblockchain.org/ and the progress can be observed from the 'Environments' tab on the Github repo.
 Be sure to log in as a verified collaborator to see this tab.

 ## Contents
 1. [About](#about)